Tonbo!: Manga

 Written by Ken Kawasaki and illustrated by Yū Furusawa, Tonbo! started in Golf Digest's golfing magazine Weekly Golf Digest on August 4, 2014.
 Golf Digest has collected its chapters into individual tankōbon volumes.
 The first two volumes were released on May 30, 2016.
-As of October 31, 2025, 59 volumes have been released.
+As of September 1, 2026, 64 volumes have been released.

 Anime

 In May 2023, an anime television series adaptation was announced.
 It is animated by OLM (with CG provided by SMDE) and directed by Oh Jin-koo, with Mitsutaka Hirota writing series scripts, Akira Takeuchi designing the characters, Keita Hattori directing the 3DCG, and Nobuko Toda composing the music.
 The series aired from April 6 to June 29, 2024, on TV Tokyo.
-The opening theme song is "Habatake" (羽ばたけ), performed by Sacra e sole, while the ending theme song is "Let's Swing", performed by Tokyo Groove Jyoshi.
+The opening theme song is "Habatake" (羽ばたけ), performed by Sacra e sole, and the ending theme song is "Let's Swing", performed by Tokyo Groove Jyoshi.

 After the airing of the final episode of the first season, a second season was announced.
 It aired from October 4, 2024, to January 4, 2025.
-For the second season, the opening theme song is "Seven Pieces", performed by Sacra e sole, while the ending theme song is "Kachitaku Natchatta ne" (勝ちたくなっちゃったね), performed by Tokyo Groove Jyoshi.
+For the second season, the opening theme song is "Seven Pieces", performed by Sacra e sole, and the ending theme song is "Kachitaku Natchatta ne" (勝ちたくなっちゃったね), performed by Tokyo Groove Jyoshi.

 Remow licensed the series for streaming on its It's Anime YouTube channel.
 The company also streamed the first season of the series on Amazon Prime Video with an English dub, releasing it simultaneously as it aired in Japan.
 The second season was added to the platform as well.